 Initial franchise fees are payable by the franchisee upon signing a new franchise agreement and are recognized as revenue on a straight-line basis commencing at contract inception through the end of the initial franchise license term.
 Franchise agreements generally have terms of 10 years beginning on the date the center is opened and the initial franchise fees are amortized over a period approximating the term of the agreement.
-These agreements also convey one extension term up to 10 years, depending on contract terms if certain conditions are met.
-Amounts collected in advance for franchise fees are recorded as deferred revenues on the Consolidated Balance Sheets.
+Amounts collected in advance for franchise fees are recorded as deferred revenue on the Consolidated Balance Sheets.

-Technology fees, annual brand conference revenues, and training are recognized as the related services are delivered and are not material to the overall business.
+Technology fees and training are recognized as the related services are delivered and are not material to the overall business.